ukwa/mementoweb-webclient/README.md

 Given a URL, the client uses one or more known TimeGates to look up all known archival holdings, them summarizes them and provides links.

+To run it, use

+    play run

+or, if you are behind a proxy, specify the proxy server as follows:

+    play run -Dhttp.proxyHost=my.proxy.host -Dhttp.proxyPort=3127

 To Do List
 ----------